LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 `npm init` sets up your new project and creates a `package.json` file with the credentials.

-After installing mongoose, name a new file `db.js` in the project's directory and require `mongoose`.
+After installing mongoose, create a new file `db.js` in the project's directory and require `mongoose`.

 ```js
 const Mongoose = require("mongoose")